Bank of Japan holds emergency policy meeting after Fed cut

 A BOJ statement said the meeting was “to discuss monetary control matters based on recent economic and financial developments."

+The unprecedented levels of “qualitative and quantitative easing," helped Japan end a long spell of deflation but did not boost growth as much as expected.
+With an aging and shrinking population, Japan faces an uphill battle in getting companies to invest in domestic manufacturing or boost wages.
+But the jobless rate has remained low because the number of workers is also on the decline.

-Japan's Nikkei 225 index was the sole Asian benchmark that did not lose ground early Monday.
-By midday, it was up 0.3%, while many other regional markets sank more than 2%.
-Australia's S&P/ASX 200 plunged 7%.
+Japan's Nikkei 225 index was the sole Asian benchmark that did not lose ground early Monday, but by early afternoon it, too, was slightly lower.
+Many other regional markets sank more than 3%.
+Australia's S&P/ASX 200 plunged 7.5%.
+India's benchmark dropped 5% at the open.

 Japan's economy, the world's third largest, contracted at a 7.1% annual pace in the last quarter and is expected to shrink further in this quarter given the shock from the coronavirus outbreak.